flipcoder/textbeat/README.md

 (so 3:4, 5:8, 7:8, 11:16).
 So in other words if you need a 5:6, you'll need to write t5:6. :)
 The ratio of the beat saves.
 You only need to specify it once per group.
-For nested tripets, group those by adding an extra 't'.
+For nested tripets, group those by adding an extra 'T'.

 Consider the 2 tracks:

 ```
-1     1t
+1     1T
-2     2t
+2     2T
-3     3t
+3     3T
 4
-1     1t
+1     1T
-2     2t
+2     2T
-3     3t
+3     3T
 4
 ```

-The spacing is not even between the sets, but the 't' value stretches them to make them line up in a default ratio of 3:4.
+The spacing is not even between the sets, but the 'T' value stretches them to make them line up in a default ratio of 3:4.

 ## Picking